Brighton: Other sports

 Motoring events take place on Madeira Drive, a piece of roadway on Brighton's seafront, throughout the year.
-It was originally constructed to host what is commonly held to be the world's oldest motor race, the Brighton Speed Trials, which has been running since 1905.
-The event is organised by the Brighton and Hove Motor Club and normally takes place on the second Saturday in September each year.
+It was originally constructed to host what is commonly held to be the world's oldest motor race, the Brighton Speed Trials, which ran from 1905 to 2023.
+The event was organised by the Brighton and Hove Motor Club.

 Brighton has a horse racing course, Brighton Racecourse, with the unusual feature that when the full length of the course is to be used, some of the grass turf of the track has to be laid over the tarmac at the top of Wilson Avenue, a public road, which therefore has to be closed for the races.
-A greyhound racing circuit – the Brighton & Hove Greyhound Stadium – in Hove is run by Coral, at which motorcycle speedway racing was staged in 1928.
+A greyhound racing circuit – the Brighton & Hove Greyhound Stadium – in Hove is run by Coral.

 Brighton Sailing Club has been operating since the 1870s.

 The Brighton and Hove Pétanque Club runs an annual triples, doubles and singles competition, informal KOs, winter and summer league, plus Open competitions with other clubs.
 The club is affiliated to Sussex Pétanque, the local region of the English Pétanque Association, so they can also play at a Regional and National level.
 The Peace Statue terrain is the official pétanque terrain situated on the seafront near the West Pier.

-Brighton has two competitive swimming clubs: Brighton SC formed in 1860 claims to be the oldest swimming club in England; and Brighton Dolphin SC was formed in 1891 as Brighton Ladies Swimming.
+Brighton has two competitive swimming clubs: Brighton SC, formed in 1860, claims to be the oldest swimming club in England; and Brighton Dolphin SC was formed in 1891 as Brighton Ladies Swimming.
 Casual sea swimming is also a popular activity in Brighton, rising in popularity since the outbreak of the COVID-19 pandemic.

 Amateur track cycling is held at the Preston Park Velodrome, the oldest velodrome in the UK, built in 1877.

 There are three recognised surfing breaks close to Brighton, including East of the Marina, by the West Pier and at Shoreham harbour.